-Some caveats: they’re not suitable for eating with, and it doesn’t work if you have protruding (buck) teeth or any tooth that protrudes a lot, or if you have a cross bite (lower teeth out in front of uppers).
-Wearing them too much would also be bad for your gum health, so they should only be worn for special occasions (such as facing the world).
-For more info, see Imako’s site: Make Your Own Cosmetic Teeth!
+Some caveats: they’re not suitable for eating with, and don’t work if you have protruding teeth or a cross bite (lower teeth out in front of uppers).
+Caution: Wearing them too much is really bad for your dental and gum health, so they should only be worn for very special occasions (such as facing the world).

-If the whole cosmetic smile makeover is too much of a challenge, or if you’d like to just replace a single missing tooth, you could try TempTooth – a tooth replacement procedure that you can complete in minutes in the privacy of your own home!
-I asked one dentist what he makes of this product – here’s the answer:
+If the whole cosmetic smile makeover is too much of a challenge, or if you’d like to just replace a single missing tooth, you could try googling TempTooth – a tooth replacement that you can complete in minutes in the privacy of your own home.
+We asked a dentist what he makes of this product – here’s the answer:

 You shouldn’t attempt anything that’s more involved than the above in the home setting.
-The following is a post entitled “extractions at home” which appeared on our message board – and one dentist’s answer to it.
+The following is a (slightly abbreviated) post entitled “Extractions at home” which appeared on our very first message board – and one dentist’s answer to it.

 I read all of your mail, so please read all of this one!
 I know you expected a response like this and don’t really want to hear it, but it is all true.

 When I was a dental student they showed us pictures of a dentist who did his own treatment.
 He did it in the surgery (not at home) and obviously was a qualified dentist.
-His teeth looked terrible and he ended up losing several of them. :-[ I have also heard stories of dentists trying to do their own extractions, using the correct tools they still get themselves into alot of bother and end up having to admit to their colleagues that they have made things worse by trying to save the embarassment of going for an extraction. :-X No one ever considers the dentists out there who need dental treatment, alot of them have issues about it too!!
+His teeth looked terrible and he ended up losing several of them.
+I have also heard stories of dentists trying to do their own extractions, using the correct tools they still get themselves into a lot of bother and end up having to admit to their colleagues that they have made things worse by trying to save the embarrassment of going for an extraction.
+No one ever considers the dentists out there who need dental treatment, a lot of them have issues about it too!!

-I don’t know the reasons why you previously did not want to go to a dentist, but unfortunately DIY dentistry will not now solve your problem.
-At home you could never remove all the decay in a tooth before filling it, and anything you placed in the tooth would leak, or kill the nerve.
-If you attempted an extraction you could end up fracturing the tooth making it harder to get out when it flares up again, or you could cause a serious infection by using things in your mouth which are not sterile.
+I don’t know the reasons why you previously did not want to go to a dentist, but unfortunately, DIY dentistry will not now solve your problem.
+At home, you could never remove all the decay in a tooth before filling it, and anything you placed in the tooth would leak, or kill the nerve.
+If you attempted an extraction you could end up fracturing the tooth, making it harder to get out when it flares up again.
 All the techniques we use in the surgery are tried and tested – and safe.

 Remember even dentists need dentists!
 Please do not try to do this on your own.
 Go to the dentist and at least talk things through.
 It will be less painful, look better and cost you less in terms of your general health and in finances in the long run.

 I know that you did not want this type of response!
-However I know that you know that all of this is true.
-There is no quick fix.
-I apologise for disregarding your request for no ‘go to the dentist’ responses but I really felt that these things had to be said.
-I also cannot answer any of your other questions for the reason that there is no good answer.
+I apologise for disregarding your request for no ‘go to the dentist’ responses.
+Also, I cannot answer any of your other questions for the reason that there is no good answer.
 There is nothing that you could do at home that wouldn’t be extremely risky to your dental and general health.
 Sorry.

-“Where There is No Dentist”, by Murray Dickson, Michael Blake, Joan Thompson.
-Hesperian Foundation (1983).
+- “Where There is No Dentist”, by Murray Dickson, Michael Blake, Joan Thompson.
+Hesperian Foundation (15th updated printing 2018).
 A rollicking good read, according to this rave review on Amazon.com: